RduMarais/LibreKast/README.md

 The meeting organizer can access a special dashboard with live scoreboard, live results and buttons to navigate between questions.

-There are 3 types of meetings :
+There are 4 types of meetings :

  * IRL meetings : those are beekast-like meetings.
 You need to register as explained below to join the meeting.
  * Youtube Live Stream : the chat is automatically fetched by Youtube
  * Twitch live Stream : the chat is fetched with Twitch Helix API (needs API tokens)
+ * Double Stream : the chat is aggregated both from Youtube and Twitch.
+All interactions are made accross both platforms

 To connect to a meeting, participants only need to go to Meetings > choose the meetings.
 A meeting code is needed to register, by default it is `Pour1nf0`.